 (b) such lesser amount as the Minister determines to be reasonable in the circumstances (including the extent, if any, to which the owner or another person contributed to the injury or death).

-(5) Compensation payable under this section is to be paid out of the Consolidated Fund and that Fund is appropriated accordingly by this section.
+(5) Compensation payable under this section is to be paid out of the Consolidated Account and that Account is appropriated accordingly by this section.

 (6) If a person is entitled to compensation under this section no amount is payable (other than under this section) to any person as compensation for the value of the animal.